nashville-software-school/client-side-mastery/book-5-kneel-diamonds/chapters/FD_INTRO_TO_ASYNC.md

 - Compared the `.then()` approach with the `async/await` approach
 - Built a working application that fetches and displays a dog image using `async/await`
 - Learned common mistakes to avoid when using `async/await`

-## 📓 Key Concepts to Remember

-1. **async**: A keyword that makes a function return a Promise and allows the use of await inside it
-2. **await**: A keyword that pauses execution until a Promise resolves and returns its value
-4. **Function requirement**: Any function that uses `await` must be declared with the `async` keyword
-5. **Promises underneath**: `async/await` is just a different way to write Promise-based code - Promises are still working behind the scenes

 ## Next Steps